Camp

 Campers are not permitted to make purchases at camp.

-Lunch break generally take place between 12 and 1 p.m.
+The lunch break generally takes place between 12 and 1 p.m.

 In addition to lunch, campers will have three snack times; mid-morning, mid-afternoon and extended care.

-Please pack a lunch with enough to sustain your campers for the day, including healthy snacks and water.
+Please pack a lunch with enough to sustain your campers for the day, including healthy snacks and refillable water bottles.
 Campers will be active throughout the day and need enough snacks and water to keep them going.
+Muskoka Lumber Community Centre does not have water fountains - only refill stations.

 • Children can NOT share or trade food with other campers;